Prudentnavigator/PrivateChatRoom-App/README.md

 Usage:
 1. Assure that your device is connected to the internet and the server is running.
-2. When starting the program, a pop-up window will request an alias (username).
+2. When starting the program (run gui_client.py from the terminal), a pop-up window will request an alias (username).
 3. Set the IPv4 address of the server and the port number (click on the respective buttons) that the server is listening on.
    If the the App was previously connected to the server and the IPv4/port